Frequently Asked Questions

 How can I apply?

-Applications can be accessed through the Laney Graduate School's application page.
-Those instructions are for all applicants to Emory’s graduate programs, though each program may have additional guidelines or requirements.
+The application portal can be access through the Laney Graduate School's webpage.
+Those instructions are for all applicants to Emory’s graduate programs, though each program may have additional requirements or guidelines, so make sure that you review their specific websites..

 What does the application consist of?

 An overview of the application requirements is available here.
-We evaluate candidates based on the following criteria: the statements of purpose, letters of recommendation, résumé/CV, and transcripts.
-Standardized test scores, like the GRE, may also help to support your application, if provided, but are not required.
-Make sure your statement of purposes addresses the given questions thoroughly and thoughtfully.
+Applicants are assessed based on their statements of purpose, letters of recommendation, résumé/CV, and transcripts.
+Standardized test scores, like the GRE, may also help to support your

 What do you look for in an applicant?

-We seek applicants with a combination of the academic ability needed to undertake the MDP's rigorous curriculum and relevant work (whether paid or unpaid) and/or study experience in low-resource settings.
+We seek applicants with a combination of the academic ability needed to undertake the MDP's rigorous curriculum and relevant work, volunteer service, and /or study experience in low-resource settings.
 Knowledge of foreign languages and technical skills are highly desired.
-Many of our students are first generation Americans or international students.
-We welcome Returning Peace Corps Volunteers, AmeriCorps volunteers, and our brave veterans: see external fellowship partners for financial support options.
+We welcome Returning Peace Corps Volunteers, AmeriCorps volunteers, and our brave veterans.

 What kind of degree do I need to be eligible for admission?